-- Identify and explain the changes and trends affecting one of the four sectors of the economy. - Outline four potential effects of changing demographics on the Atlantic Canadian economy. - Explain how one of the following would affect the economy of Atlantic Canada: - economic collapse in Southeast Asia - world price of oil doubles - Canadian dollar reaches par with the US dollar - Europe imposes trade barriers on wood and fish products - Give one example of each of the following economic terms in a global context: - opportunity cost - supply and demand - scarcity - needs and wants - Use an outline map (OM7 in Teacher Resource) to demonstrate whether Atlantic Canada's location is a benefit or liability in the global market. - Give three indicators of the gap or disparity in wealth within our own society.
+- Prepare a cause and effect organizer to demonstrate how opportunity cost affected one of your recent economic decisions.

+- State one economic goal that you have.
+Identify it as short, medium, or long term.
+Describe five actions that you plan to take to achieve that goal.

+- Explain the costs and benefits related to borrowing money.

+- Identify each of the following as to which sector of the economy they belong-primary, secondary, tertiary, quaternary:

+- pulp cutter

+roughneck

+shoemaker

+poultry producer

+car manufacturer

+webmaster

+- snowplow operator

+GIS specialist

+accountant

+- weaver cancer researcher

+- Create a visual organizer to demonstrate the interdependence between the four sectors of the economy.

+- Identify and explain the changes and trends affecting one of the four sectors of the economy.

+- Outline four potential effects of changing demographics on the Atlantic Canadian economy.

+- Explain how one of the following would affect the economy of Atlantic Canada:

+- economic collapse in Southeast Asia

+- world price of oil doubles

+- Canadian dollar reaches par with the US dollar

+- Europe imposes trade barriers on wood and fish products

+- Give one example of each of the following economic terms in a global context:

+- opportunity cost

+- supply and demand

+- scarcity

+- needs and wants

+- Use an outline map (OM7 in Teacher Resource) to demonstrate whether Atlantic Canada's location is a benefit or liability in the global market.

+- Give three indicators of the gap or disparity in wealth within our own society.

 - In groups, create a checklist of employability skills with a rating scale (see TRM7 in Teacher Resource for a model) that can be shared with the class. - In co-operative groups, research and report on one of Atlantic Canada's top ten trading partners.
-Each group will prepare a profile of the imports and exports outlining the impact and potential for Atlantic Canada in this trade. - Investigate and report on the extent to which regional disparity exists in one of the following: - Atlantic Canada - Canada - the global community - Using Appendix E in the Teacher Resource, analyse the distribution of the workforce by sector in Atlantic Canada and Canada over a 100-year period.
+Each group will prepare a profile of the imports and exports outlining the impact and potential for Atlantic Canada in this trade. - Investigate and report on the extent to which regional disparity exists in one of the following: - Atlantic Canada - Canada - the global community - Using Appendix E in Teacher Resource, analyse the distribution of the workforce by sector in Atlantic Canada and Canada over a 100-year period.
 Report on your findings using supported generalizations that explain the changes. - Name three entrepreneurial opportunities that interest you. - How could these opportunities contribute to regional economic development? - Create a one-week economic diary in which you note the decisions you make and why.
 Then discuss what this diary says about you as an economic decision maker. - In groups or pairs, create visuals to be used to explain basic economic principles to a grade 3 class.